MarikoSakuragi/BHA-2022/week2/index.md

 <br/>
 <br/>
 **・Start PCR**<br/>
-When connected to power source with type-C cable, PocketPCR starts to work and the screen on.
+When connected to power source with a type-C cable, PocketPCR starts to work and the screen on.
 You can use computer, mobile phone, or mobile buttery as a power source. <br/>
 <br/>
 ![Connect to PC](/photo/IMG20220308194628.jpg)<br/>
 In the setup page, you can set heating/cooling tempratures, time, and cycles of PCR by push or turn the button.
 The setup manipulation is not difficult.
 After press the "Run PCR," PCR will start.
 A lid can be attached with the top of PCR tubes.
 Don't touch coils around the tubes during heating because it is getting high temprature.
 What temprature is it now is displayed on the screen.<br/>